 - WATER BOTTLES OR HYDRATION SYSTEM (at least two quart total capacity).
 Any lightweight plastic bottle that does not leak will be OK.
 Gatorade bottles are a cheap, easy way to go.
 Camelback hydration systems work as well. - SOCKS & LINER SOCKS.
 No cotton socks-they can't keep your feet warm when they're wet.
 Three pairs of wool, polypro or synthetic fiber socks will ensure dry, warm, happy feet.
 One additional pair of thin, non-cotton, slippery liner socks (such as silk or polypro) to wear under your thick wool will aid in blister prevention on day hikes.
 Socks that fit well also help prevent blisters. - COMFORTABLE HIKING BOOTS (the more ankle support, the better).
 If you buy new boots, be sure to break them in!
-Hike about 10 miles or more to break them in, although not necessarily all at the same time.
+Hike about 10 miles or more to break them in prior to arriving on campus.
 Proper fit is very important.
 If you need to purchase new boots for your trip, put some time into the process.
 We do have boots to loan out, but bring your own if you have them.
 Your own boots will be better conformed to your feet (i.e. more comfortable and less likely to give you blisters).
 Our most common injuries are blisters from students who haven't broken in their hiking boots! - ONE OR TWO LARGE GARBAGE BAGS, heavy-duty, 1.4 mm thick or thicker, (25 gal. or more).
 These help keep your clothes and sleeping bag dry and are used to pack out garbage at the end of the trip. - HEAD LAMP.
 A headlamp leaves your hands free for camp tasks. - DAY PACK, for carrying some warm clothing, food and water on day hikes from the base camp.
-Your school bookbag will be fine for this as long as you can wear it on your back. - SUNGLASSES with ultraviolet (UV) protection.
+Your school bookbag will be fine for this as long as you can wear it on your back.
+A better option is a detachable "brain" from your backpacking backpack so you don't have to carry an extra bag. - SUNGLASSES with ultraviolet (UV) protection.
 This is for your own safety!
 On a bright summer day you can burn your eyes as well as the rest of your skin - "CROAKIES," "CHUMS" or GLASSES STRAPS to keep your sunglasses on your face or around your neck, not broken. - SUN VISOR or BASEBALL CAP to keep the sun out of your eyes and off your face.

-ESSENTIAL EOUIPMENT YOU WILL NEED TO BRING FROM HOME
+ESSENTIAL EQUIPMENT YOU WILL NEED TO BRING FROM HOME